mobile-robotics-unal/ev3-first-steps/README.md

 # ev3-first-steps
+Universidad Nacional de Colombia Department of Mechanical and Mechatronics Engineering

+Team 1:

+Juan Sebastián Dueñas
+Camilo Esteban Zambrano
+Daniel Esteban Molano
+Cristhian David Sandoval
-This repo recollects information about mobile robotics, the ev3 platform, general information on what it is capable of and how to start working with it
+This repo recollects information about mobile robotics, the LEGO EV3 Midstorm platform, general information on what it is capable of and how to start working with it.

 ## 1. [What is a mobile robot](1_what_is_a_mobile_robot.md)
 ## 2. [first impression](2_ev3_first_impression.md)